 At the ABA Academy we believe that when implementing interventions and teaching strategies, we are ethically obligated to determine that the strategy is supported by science.
 That means published research exists that implements direct observation and measurement and repeated demonstration of the results have shown to support reliability of the strategy.
-It is of the upmost importance that our staff stay up to date with the current research and utilize teaching procedures and practice on instructional strategies that are evidence based.
+It is of the upmost importance that our staff stay up to date with the current research and utilize teaching procedures and practice on instructional strategies that are evidence-based.
 We conduct professional training days once a month and have weekly staff meetings to review data and discuss student progress.
 Our certified staff also must complete continuing education courses to maintain certification.
 Our non-certified staff is held to the same standards and expected to follow ethical guidelines of professional conduct and understand and implement behavior analytic strategies.
-Our efforts are not only to increase skills, but create an atmosphere that reduces the need for children to engage in problem behaviors and provide them with support when they do so.
+Our efforts are not only to increase skills, but also to create an atmosphere that reduces the need for children to engage in problem behaviors, and provide them with support when they do so.

 Individualized Education Plans:

 Parents are required to be active participants in their children’s education.
 Every Thursday school will close at 1 p.m. so we may have team meetings for individual students.
 Each family is assigned a specific Thursday of the month and each meeting is required to be attended by at least one care provider.
 During these meetings data will be reviewed, and both progresses and areas for growth will be discussed.
 In addition, specific areas of training needs may be demonstrated during this individual time.
 For example: how to contrive a request, or utilize reinforcement appropriately.
 Parents will be given a form to complete at the beginning of each month to identify specific areas for discussion.